-From the screenshot below, you can see that it’s a very diversified REITs portfolio.
+From the screenshot below, you can see that it’s a very diversified REIT portfolio.

-- How you want to allocate your funds to each of them
+- How do you want to allocate your funds to each of them

-- When you want to buy and how much you want to buy at what price
+- When do you want to buy and how much do you want to buy at what price

-- When you want to sell and how much you want to sell at what price
+- When do you want to sell and how much do you want to sell at what price

 So, you have a total of $125,000 allocated to REITs.

-If you are going to invest equally in 4 REITs (one healthcare REITs, one infrastructure REITs, one industrial REITs, and one retail REITs), then that means you can buy $31,250 worth of each REITs.
+If you are going to invest equally in 4 REITs (one healthcare REIT, one infrastructure REIT, one industrial REIT, and one retail REIT), then that means you can buy $31,250 worth of each REIT.

 Of course, you can adjust your percentage allocation to suit your own investment objectives.